-Creates an acceptable Creates a strong writing lesson based writing lesson that guides students higher level thinking. higher level thinking.
+Creates an acceptable Creates a strong writing lesson based writing lesson that on evidence-based guides students higher level thinking. higher level thinking.
 Integrates technology Integrates technology into at least two of the into at least three of the lessons.